Table of Contents

-Halloween is typically a dreadfully fun holiday where many dress up in fantastic costumes, walk the neighborhood with friends, and collect sweet treats not readily available all year.
+Halloween is typically a dreadfully fun holiday where many dress up in fantastic costumes, walk the neighborhood with friends, and collect sweet treats that are not generally available all year.
 However, for many children and teenagers with autism spectrum disorder (ASD), while the day should be fun and exciting, it can feel overwhelming, uncomfortable, or even traumatic.

 For more information about autism and ABA therapy with ABA Centers of Virginia, click here.